K00243720/NewsWebsite/README.md

 # NewsWebsite

 This is a news website that I have produced as part of my H.Dip Creative Multimedia Programming course.
 I'm brand new to programming, so this has been a huge learning curve.
+It has been created using HTML5, CSS3 and JQuery.

 ## Visuals